Here’s what you need to know:

 - In any indoor or outdoor situation in which you cannot stay at least six feet from other people at all times or do not have control over someone entering into your six-foot vicinity

-Children under age two, anyone who has trouble breathing, or anyone who is unable to remove a mask without assistance is not required wear a mask or facial covering.
-To discuss accommodations to the face covering requirement, students should contact Student Disability Services, and employees and visitors should contact the Office of Equity and Diversity.
+To discuss accommodations to the face covering requirement due to a medical condition, students should contact Student Disability Services, and employees and visitors should contact the Office of Equity and Diversity.

 - Combine face coverings with social distancing.